andrico1234/beautiful-skill-tree/README.md

 <SkillProvider>
 ```

-Run your application's starting script, access localhost to find an empty skill tree.
+Run your application's starting script and access localhost to find an empty skill tree.
 The skill tree group will be empty until data is passed to the skill tree.

 Add the following data to your skill tree and see what happens: